 Carefully read Romans 12:1-2 which I placed at the top of this post.
 The Apostle Paul clearly tells us that in the work of sanctification and maturing by the Holy Spirit, their transformation unto Christlikeness, is accomplished through the renewing of their minds.
 This is done via becoming living sacrifices not conformed to this age.
 These living sacrifices devote themselves to prayer, drawing near unto God through worship and the study of His Word.
 This would also include the working out of our obedience of fellowship with other believers in brotherly love and the sharing of what we have.
 As we work in cooperation with the Holy Spirit in our sanctification, we are transformed through the renewing of our minds and He will enable us to discern the will of God.
 How is this possible?
 When we walk this way, the light of God is manifest in and through us.
 Notice that key in this is that we cannot live our lives conformed to this age or to this lost and dying world, which is in darkness.

-Be therefore imitators of God as beloved children and walk in love as Christ loved us and gave up Himself on behalf of us as a fragrant offering and sacrifice to God.
-But fornication and all impurity or greediness let it not be named among you, as is proper for saints, also indecency and foolish talking or coarse jesting, which are not fitting, but rather thanksgiving.
-For this you know by recognizing that every fornicator or impure person or covetous person, that is, an idolater, does not have an inheritance in the Kingdom of Christ and of God.
-Let no one deceive you with empty words; because of these things, the wrath of God is coming upon the sons of disobedience.
-Therefore, do not be joint partakers with them; for you were once darkness, but now you are light in the Lord.
-Walk as children of light for the fruit of the light is in all goodness, righteousness, and truth proving what is well pleasing to the Lord, and do not participate in the unfruitful works of darkness, but rather expose them.
-For it is shameful even to speak of the things done by them in secret, but everything when it is exposed by the light becomes visible, for anything that becomes visible is light.
-Therefore, it says, “Arise, O sleeper, and rise up from the dead, and Christ will shine on you.”
-See therefore how carefully you walk not as unwise but as wise, redeeming the time, because the days are evil.
-Therefore, do not be foolish, but understand what the will of the Lord is. (a personal translation of Ephesians 5:1-17 from the NA27 Greek text)
+1 Be therefore imitators of God as beloved children 2 and walk in love as Christ loved us and gave up Himself on behalf of us as a fragrant offering and sacrifice to God.
+3 But fornication and all impurity or greediness let it not be named among you, as is proper for saints, 4 also indecency and foolish talking or coarse jesting, which are not fitting, but rather thanksgiving.
+5 For this you know by recognizing that every fornicator or impure person or covetous person, that is, an idolater, does not have an inheritance in the Kingdom of Christ and of God.
+6 Let no one deceive you with empty words; because of these things, the wrath of God is coming upon the sons of disobedience.
+7 Therefore, do not be joint partakers with them; 8 for you were once darkness, but now you are light in the Lord.
+Walk as children of light 9 for the fruit of the light is in all goodness, righteousness, and truth 10 proving what is well pleasing to the Lord, 11 and do not participate in the unfruitful works of darkness, but rather expose them.
+12 For it is shameful even to speak of the things done by them in secret, 13 but everything when it is exposed by the light becomes visible, 14 for anything that becomes visible is light.
+Therefore, it says, “Arise, O sleeper, and rise up from the dead, and Christ will shine on you.”15 See therefore how carefully you walk not as unwise but as wise, 16 redeeming the time, because the days are evil.
+17 Therefore, do not be foolish, but understand what the will of the Lord is.
+Ephesians 5:1-17 (translated from the NA28 Greek text)

 Here we have the contrast of those who walk in darkness and are, therefore, not of God from those who are imitators of God as beloved children.
 These, walk in light now even though they were once in darkness.
 Therefore, the call for all in Christ is to walk as children of light for the fruit of the light is in all goodness, righteousness, and truth proving what is well pleasing to the Lord.
 Those who know the will of God do this, not the opposite, which is to participate in the unfruitful works of darkness.
 Instead of participating in them, they expose them.
 What happens to the works of darkness when they are exposed to the light?
 They become visible.